armory/spinnaker-operator/doc/uninstalling.md

 # Uninstalling the Operator

-If for some reason the operator needs to be uninstalled/deleted, there are still two ways in which Spinnaker itself can be prevented from being deleted, explained in the following sections.
+If Operator needs to be uninstalled or deleted, you can keep the Spinnaker deployments from being deleted in one of two ways: [replacing Operator with Halyard](#replacing-the-operator-with-halyard) or [removing Operator ownership of Spinnaker resources](#removing-operator-ownership-of-spinnaker-resources).

-### Replacing the operator with Halyard
+### Replacing Operator with Halyard

 First you need to export Spinnaker configuration settings to a format that Halyard understands:
 1. From the `SpinnakerService` manifest, copy the contents of `spec.spinnakerConfig.config` to its own file named `config`, and save it with the following structure: